ibisdavi012/jdtstore-backend/README.md

 - Copy repository files in the public of your server.
 - Execute the sql file database/jdtstore.sql

+Make sure to copy the .htaccess because this files contains a rule that redirects al requets to the same endpoint.

+## CORS
+This projects sends headers to avoid CORS issues.

 ## User Interfacte
 Since it is the backend, there is no UI code.
 You can check a react project built for this purpose [See React Frontend project](https://github.com/ibisdavi012/jdtstore-ui)